CrabQ/my_skills_book/source/databases/Mysql/mysql经典四表查询问题.md

 from student s
 inner join sc as sc
 on s.sid=sc.sid
-where sc.cid=1 and sc.sid not in(
+where sc.cid=1 and sc.sid  in(
-select sc.sid from sc where sc.cid=2
+select sid from sc where cid=2
 );
 ```